nikosdion/toggle-dark/README.md

 * Click on OK
 * Click on Apply

-This will allow the dark/light theme to toggle even in the two use cases explained above.
+This will allow the dark/light colour scheme to toggle even in the two use cases explained above.

 ## Usage

-This tool can be used to toggle between a Light and Dark KDE Plasma colour theme based on the sunrise and sunset.
+This tool can be used to toggle between a Light and Dark KDE Plasma colour scheme based on the sunrise and sunset.

 By default, it uses the Breeze Light and Breeze Dark colour schemes shipped with KDE Plasma.
 The sunrise and sunset is calculated based on your approximate position, as determined by your public IP address.
 Your colour scheme switches to Light mode after the civil dawn (which is a few minutes before the sun's disk appears over the horizon) and to Dark Mode after the civil dusk (which is a few minutes after the sun's disk disappears over the horizon).
 You can change this behaviour through the [configuration file `~/.config/toggle-dark`](#configuration).